 Stanley Cup Playoff Moments

 Toe Blake put the Montreal Canadiens on his back for Game 4 of the 1944 Stanley Cup Final.
-Blake assisted on all four goals in regulation before scoring in overtime to complete the four-game sweep of the Chicago Blackhawks.
-It was the first Stanley Cup win for the Canadiens in 13 years, the longest championship drought they would endure during the 20th century.
+He assisted on all four goals in regulation before scoring in overtime to complete the four-game sweep of the Chicago Blackhawks.
+This was the first Stanley Cup win for the Canadiens in 13 years, the longest championship drought they would endure during the 20th century.

 The Philadelphia Flyers and New York Rangers played a memorable playoff tilt on April 13, 1985.
 Tim Kerr of the Flyers set a postseason record by scoring four consecutive goals in the second period, including three on the power play.
 The two teams tied a Stanley Cup playoff record as they combined for seven power-play goals.
 The Flyers had four of them in a 6-5 win.